 Another goal is to offer you some company.

 We have a huge, passionate group that’s gathering together at our Instructors’ Conference in July.
-The Conference is bringing caring, giving professionals (like you!) together to enhance their skills at solving big, scary, tough problems at work.
+The Conference is bringing caring, giving professionals (like you!) together to enhance their skills at solving big, threatening, tough problems at work.

 They work in foster care, centers for young adults with autism, group homes for adults with developmental disabilities, they drive school buses, they serve as directors of nursing in emergency departments, they work in security . . .